gwleuverink/bundle/docs/css-loading.md

 ### Browser targeting

 Bundle automatically compiles many modern CSS syntax features to more compatible output that is supported in your target browsers.
-This includes some features that are not supported by browsers yet, like nested selectors & media queries, without using a preprocessor like Sass.
+This includes some features that are not supported by browsers yet, like nested selectors, custom media queries, high gamut color spaces e.t.c.
+Without using a preprocessor like Sass.
 [Check here](https://lightningcss.dev/transpilation.html#syntax-lowering) for the list of the many cool new syntaxes Lightning CSS supports.

 You can define what browsers to target using your `package.json` file: